 Congratulations!
 You have found the puppy of your dreams and you are probably feeling really excited and maybe a little nervous.
 One way to feel less nervous prior to bringing home a Goldendoodle puppy is to make sure your new Goldendoodle puppy has everything it will need.
 After all, a new Goldendoodle puppy is bound to take up a lot of your time and you don’t want to be caught unprepared.
-There are so many puppy items to choose from, you may be feeling completely overwhelmed.
+There are so many puppy items to choose from, you may feel completely overwhelmed.
 In order to help you, I have compiled this handy shopping list which includes all the essential items you will need when bringing home a new Goldendoodle puppy.
-The puppy items on this list will make sure you are well prepared for the first few days or weeks.
+The puppy items on this list will make sure you are well-prepared for the first few days or weeks.

 Essential Goldendoodle Puppy Shopping List

 To learn more about any item on the must-have puppy shopping list, simply click on the photo or any underlined text to be directly linked to Amazon.
 Thank you.

 The first thing you will need when bringing home a Goldendoodle puppy is a small collar.
 A lot of collars are adjustable, but you will probably end up buying several collars as time goes on.
 Most importantly, your puppy’s first collar should be adjustable and have a separate ring for identification tags.
 You want something that is light, but durable.
 For sizing, you want to be able to fit two fingers between your puppy’s neck and the collar.
 Puppies grow quickly, so be sure to check the sizing often, as you don’t want the collar to become too tight.

 When bringing home a new Goldendoodle puppy you are going to want a leash.
 Therefore, I like to start with a 6-foot leash like the one linked above, as this length is great for training and teaching loose leash walking.
 I also suggest investing in a 30-foot leash for recall training.
 The longer leash allows the puppy to have some freedom, while still being under my control.